Helping millions of people navigate the world of technology.

 Step 2: Click Add and expand None.
 Select Screen capture and click Scrolling Capture.

-Select hotkey on the right side and press your preferred key combination.
+Step 3: Select the hotkey on the right side and press your preferred key combination.

 From now on, you can hit the keyboard shortcut to start scrolling capture on your PC.
 Snagit is another capable alternative to Snipping Tool that lets you take and annotate scrolling screenshots.